FarronF/limerick-council-meetings/meetings/2019/01/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 18th December 2018.md

 requires the contractor to repair public lights within 10 working days from

-the date faults are reported.---
+the date faults are reported.
+---
 7

 **NOTICE OF MOTION**